Close Menu

 Click Here

-The story grows to encompass the outbreak taking place in other locations, including a government building and even a YouTube sensation who foolishly tries to rack up views by going into the thick of the invasion.
-While there are some interesting twists — the origin of the zombies lies in a scientist who wanted to stop his son from being bullied, which brings to mind the old adage about how the road to hell is paved with good intentions — none of these storylines grab me as much as the scenes taking place in the high school.
+The story expands to encompass the outbreak in other locations, including a government building and even a YouTube sensation who foolishly attempts to increase views by venturing into the heart of the invasion.
+At the same time, there are some interesting twists — the origin of the zombies lies in a scientist who wanted to stop his son from being bullied, which brings to mind the old adage about how the road to hell is paved with good intentions — none of these storylines grab me as much as the scenes taking place in the high school.

-All Of Us Are Dead is currently streaming on Netflix.
+All Of Us Are Dead Season 1 is currently streaming on Netflix.

 All of Us Are Dead